bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2015/arvind-narayanan.md

 ---
-title: Arvind Narayanan
+title: Threshold signatures
 transcript_by: Bryan Bishop
 categories: ['conference']
 tags: ['security', 'threshold signatures', 'multisig', 'wallet']
+speakers: ['Arvind Narayanan']
 ---

-Arvind Narayanan

-Threshold signatures
+# Threshold signatures

 I want to tell you what threshold signatures are and I want to convince you that threshold signatures are a technology you need.
 This is collaborative work.